Blackjack Variants

 Online Blackjack

 Since 1994 online Blackjack has been a hit.
-The game is a lot faster at online casinos compared to when played live.
+The game is a lot faster at web-based casinos compared to when played live.
 This is largely because bets are quick, pay-outs are automatic and the dealer is automated.

 Players tend to spend money quicker when playing online, but at the same the same time they also get through their variation much quicker.
 If they happen to be a disciplined follower of basic strategy, then this means in the long run the player can make more money at a quicker rate.